Cherokee Nuclear Power Plant: Location

 In December 1988, production moved to Los Angeles.
 After the completion of filming the tanks were drained but the sets were not removed.

 Before abandoning the set, warning labels were affixed on the structures stating that the sets remained the property of 20th Century Fox and that any photographic or video recording was not allowed.

 The Abyss sets were demolished in September 2007.

-New Nuclear Power Plant
+New nuclear power plant

 On December 13, 2007, Duke Power announced that this site had been selected for a new nuclear power plant to be called the William States Lee III Nuclear Generating Station.
 The site is owned by Duke Energy.
 Duke planned to develop the site for two Westinghouse Electric Company AP1000 (advanced passive) pressurized water reactors.

 Each reactor would have been capable of producing approximately 1,117 megawatts.
 Plant construction on the 2022 acre site could take five years.
 The property still has cooling ponds and infrastructure in place, making it more attractive than other sites in the region.
 The property is close to the Broad River, and electricity transmission lines are accessible.
 This new plant will be built adjacent to the old site.
 The prior construction at the old site was largely demolished to make way for the new construction.